msudhanshu/Movieyapa/Assets/Movie/MovieReadMe.txt

 add support address in itune
 on Fixing theror complain , reply with If you like the app, don’t hesitate to support us and leave a review on the App Store

+deep link :
+in setting ‘share app’ button which will share a deep link to friends.
+Even a question a share button (saying ‘ask friends’).
+It will create deep link with that question with its image and share it.
+The receiver of this link will directly see this question… if he has not played to that level or not eligible (mostly it would be the case), user will just see this question and get bonus marks for it and then go back to home page of app.
+(or complete package itself, don’t know where to put share button for package?)

+Can insentive/reward  on the invites done.
+Trick like keep some feature (not important) locked and on share/invite it will get unlocked… keep it remote configurable as user may not like this..

+App indexing : to let ur app get searched in google search.
+To bring back old user also.

 lock a email address with app name, and support/feedback email with app name Don’t use push notifications, these should be for valuable data and not for you to beg for a good rating 😉